BRIANWOOLF.COM

 • Marketing Technology

-Have you seen The Marketing Factbook?
+Have you seen The Customer-Focused Marketing Playbook?

-This comprehensive marketing guide has 400+ packed pages of marketing strategy, trends, best practices, do's and don'ts, practical know-how, facts and figures, and tons of ideas to boost sales revenue, market share, ROI, and profits.
-It's the report no marketer can afford to be without.
+This comprehensive and practical guide to the latest ideas in customer-focused marketing hands you over 200 packed pages of strategy, best practices, do's and don'ts, practical know-how, facts and figures, and ideas to optimise your marketing strategy, boost sales, market share, increase ROI and profit.

-Find out what works and what doesn't, who's succeeded and how they did it, and how the world's top brands keep their competitive edge against all odds.
-This report gives you the data you need for the best decisions for a more profitable, more engaging marketing strategy.
+Find out what works - and what doesn't - and who's succeeded, and how they did it.
+See how the world's top brands keep their competitive edge against all odds.

-Get the hard facts, forecasts and trends identified by our experts from the global Marketing Factbook's vast database of market data, studies, research and white papers, and gain an invaluable library of ideas and practical support you can call upon at will.
+This book aims to hand you all the facts, figures and research data you need for the best decisions for a more profitable, more engaging marketing strategy.
+It also highlights all the facts, forecasts and trends identified by our experts from the global Marketing Factbook's vast database of market data, news, studies, research and articles, and presents you with an invaluable library of ideas and practical support you can call upon at will.

-With The Marketing Factbook at your side, you'll have a true goldmine of easily adaptable and up-to-date strategies, walk-throughs, trends, research and market data, plus all the supporting arguments you need to build a solid, profitable marketing strategy: All the know-how, strategies and ideas you need to get your own Marketing Playbook right, first time.
+With The Customer-Focused Marketing Playbook at your side, you'll have instant access to a true goldmine of easily adaptable and up-to-date strategies, walk-throughs, trends, research and market data, plus all the supporting arguments you need to build a solid, profitable marketing strategy.

 Get it on Amazon (Kindle/Print)

-Copyright © 2001-2025 Peter J. Clark
+Copyright © 2001-2026 Peter J. Clark